catalyst-cloud/catalystcloud-docs/source/block-storage/using-volumes.rst

     .. tab:: Terraform

-        The following assumes that you have already sourced an openRC file and that you have downloaded and installed terraform.
+        The following assumes that you have already sourced an OpenRC file and that you have downloaded and installed terraform.
 Terraform works by reading a template file and creating resources on the cloud based off of the defined structure in the template.